 That’s why we’ll create you a personalised pricing package that’s right for you.

-Our payment consultants are local to your area, and will come and get to know your business.
-They’ll make sure that they understand how you want to take card payments, and tailor-make a plan around what you need.
+Our payment consultants are local to your area, and will come and visit you to get to know your business.
+They’ll make sure that they understand how your business works and how you want to take card payments.
+They will then tailor-make a plan around what you need.

-We offer a short 12 month contract – currently one of the shortest out there, and we don’t charge any set up fees or exit fees when you leave at the end of your contract.
+We offer a short 12 month contract – currently one of the shortest out in the payments market, and we don’t charge any set up fees or exit fees when you leave at the end of your contract.

 We’re regulated by the Financial Conduct Authority for consumer hire too.